EmpathyApp/EmpathyApp/docs/intro/interactive-intro.md

 ### Testing area

-If you don't have a remote development site, you can use [this site](http://kuanyin.ihavearrived.org/) instead
+If you don't have a remote development site, you can use [this site](http://kuanyin.ihavearrived.org/) instead.

 ### Definitions